 The Company's products are outdoor activity-based, which results in seasonal variations in sales and profitability.
-On a calendar year basis, we generally experience our greatest sales in the first and second quarters for certain of our products including rock climbing gear, packs and tents, and in the third and fourth quarters for our ski, glove and ice climbing products.
+On a calendar year basis, we generally experience our greatest sales in the first and second quarters for certain of our products including rock climbing gear, footwear, and harnesses, and in the third and fourth quarters for our ski, glove, ice climbing and snow safety products.
 Sales of these products may be negatively affected by unfavorable weather conditions and other market trends.
-The fall/winter season represents approximately 53% of our sales while spring/summer represents approximately 47% of our sales.
-Sales of other products such as headlamps, lanterns, trekking poles and bullets are generally balanced throughout the year.
+During 2019, the fall/winter season represents approximately 53% of our sales while spring/summer represents approximately 47% of our sales.
+Sales of other products such as headlamps, lanterns, trekking poles, packs and bullets are generally balanced throughout the year.

 Working capital requirements vary throughout the year.
-Working capital increases during the second and fourth quarters of the year as inventory builds to support peak shipping periods and then decreases during the first and third quarters of the year as those inventories are sold and accounts receivable are collected.
+Working capital generally increases to support peak shipping periods and then generally decreases during the second quarter of the year as accounts receivable are collected.